Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Why General Talk Therapy Sometimes Fails SO-OCD

 The therapist treats the obsession as a real orientation question.
-A therapist not trained in OCD may engage the doubt as a sincere identity question to be explored, going deeper into what same-sex attraction would mean, what it would represent, what the client should do about it.
+A therapist not trained in OCD may engage the doubt as a sincere identity question to be explored, going deeper into what same-sex attraction would mean, what it would represent, and what the client should do about it.
 This treats OCD content as authentic identity material.
 It is not.
 The client is not actually having an orientation question; they are having an OCD obsession that uses orientation content.
 Treating the content as real both wastes time and entrenches the disorder.

 Excessive reassurance.
-A therapist who repeatedly tells the client you are straight, you are not gay, the OCD is OCD is providing a compulsion.
+A therapist who repeatedly tells the client you are straight, you are not gay, the OCD is OCD, is providing a compulsion.
 The relief is real, briefly.
 The OCD worsens.

 Treating the obsession as repressed material.
 Therapists from depth-oriented traditions sometimes interpret SO-OCD obsessions as evidence of repressed orientation, dissociated material, or developmental conflict.
 These interpretations are sometimes appropriate and frequently devastating to a SO-OCD client whose orientation is, in fact, what they have been living.